“It is not a novel that should be thrown aside lightly. It should be thrown with great force.”

 PART THREE: POLITICS

 Rand supports capitalism because it is the most free system.
 I don’t really have a problem with this argument per se but I do question Rand’s version of freedom.
 To Rand, freedom means being able to do what you want when you want to do it.
 There are many philosophers who share this view, including David Hume, but it isn’t the only version of freedom out there.
 A second version of freedom is freedom based on autonomy and that version is the idea that freedom doesn’t mean simply having your desires fulfilled but maximizing the number of options you have to pursue whatever goals you may want to pursue.
-I already addressed this question in my hub HOW TO BUILD A STATE or WHY SHOULD THE RICH PAY HIGHER TAXES? and I will link that hub at the end of this one so I don’t have to address that very long argument over again.
+I already addressed this question in my article "How to Build a State or Why Should the Rich Pay Higher Taxes?" and I will link that article at the end of this one so I don’t have to address that very long argument over again.

 Another main problem I have with Rand’s view is that all her political arguments result from a false dichotomy.
 She states over and over again that you really only have two choices, capitalism and socialism.
 The problem with that is that you obviously don’t.
 If that is the case then every developed country in the world, including the United States is a Socialist country.
 Socialism (or collectivism if you prefer) and capitalism have co-existed in the United States government since the beginning.
 We have a lot of values in our society that contradict each other.
 We respect the rule of law but most people think that there are times when breaking the law is justified.
 We believe in individuality but we also believe in equal opportunity.